nerestjs/nerest/README.md

 ## Configuration

 Different aspects of Nerest apps can be configured via environment variables, JSON configuration and runtime hooks written in TypeScript.
-Examples of all kinds of configuration can be viewed in the [nerest-harness](https://github.com/nerestjs/harness) repository.

 ### Environment Variables